nannau/nannau.github.io/content/authors/admin/_index.md

     url: https://www.uvic.ca

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include artificial intelligence, climate science, and statistical downscaling.
+bio: My research interests include computer vision, climate science, and statistical downscaling.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Computer vision
   - Statistical downscaling of climate models
   - Climate science and physics
   - Astronomy and astrophysics